Erich Mendelsohn: Biography

-In 1906, he took up the study of national economics at the University of Munich.
-In 1908, he began studying architecture at the Technische Hochschule in Charlottenburg (now Technische Universität Berlin); two years later he transferred to the Technische Hochschule München, where in 1912 he graduated cum laude.
-In Munich he was influenced by Theodor Fischer, an architect whose own work fell between neo-classical and Jugendstil, and who had been teaching there since 1907; Mendelsohn also made contact with members of Der Blaue Reiter and Die Brücke, two groups of expressionist artists.
+In 1906, he took up the study of national economics at the Ludwig-Maximilians-Universität München.
+In 1908, he began studying architecture at the Technische Hochschule Charlottenburg; two years later he transferred to the Technische Hochschule München, where in 1912 he graduated cum laude.
+In Munich, he was influenced by Theodor Fischer, an architect whose own work fell between neo-classical and Jugendstil, and who had been teaching there since 1907; Mendelsohn also made contact with members of Der Blaue Reiter and Die Brücke, two groups of expressionist artists.

 From 1912 to 1914, he worked as an independent architect in Munich.
 In 1915, he married the cellist Luise Maas.
 Between 1910 and 1953, they corresponded with each other; these materials provide insight into the lives of an artist and couple who experienced a changing international landscape, including their fleeing from the Third Reich in Germany in 1933.
 Through his wife, he met the cello-playing astrophysicist Erwin Finlay Freundlich.
 Freundlich was the brother of Herbert Freundlich, the deputy director of the Kaiser Wilhelm Institut für Physikalische Chemie und Elektrochemie (now the Fritz Haber Institute of the Max Planck Society in the Dahlem district of Berlin).
 Freundlich wished to build a suitable astronomical observatory to experimentally confirm Einstein's Theory of Relativity.